Lost dog 'hands itself in' at Loughborough Police Station

 Leicestershire Police staff fetched some water and gave her a fuss before calling the number on her ID tag.

-Rosie's owner Steve Harper said the 10-year-old rescue dog ran away during a walk at Southfields Park in the town.
+Rosie's owners Steve and Julie Harper said the 10-year-old rescue dog ran away at about 16:00 BST.

-"I thought I'd find her cowering under it and be able to soothe her but she had gone into the council offices and when I got there, she had left and was nowhere to be seen."
+It happened while Mr Harper, 68, was walking her and their other dog at Southfields Park in the town.

+"She went and stood with her dad, which she does when she is nervous, and then skedaddled [when the firework went off]," said Mrs Harper, 61.

-Julie Harper said her husband was "really upset" after Rosie ran away but she soon received a call to say she had been found.
+She said her husband was "really upset" but as he was bringing their other dog home, she received a call to say Rosie had been found.

 "I was so pleased and so happy she was safe and so proud of her that she was clever enough to find her way to the police station," she said.